ruizr15/basecamp/README.md

 ### What is it?

 Basecamp is a camping trip planning tool that helps you find where to go and what to bring on your campout.
-Basecamp automatically suggests what to bring based on the weather, activities, and more for hundreds of campsites accross the US.
+Basecamp automatically suggests what to bring based on the weather, activities, and more for hundreds of campsites accross the U.S.

 ### How does it work?